jonduan/proposal/_posts/2016-12-16-solar-energy.md

 Numberofpanels=322W/100W=3.22panels
 Since the number of panels needs to be an integer number (no decimals), the highest approximation is taken, in this case, 4 panels.

+---
+Now, since the system is not connected to the grid, the family Smith will also need some energy storage.
+They have specified that, since it is a weekend house, only 2 days of autonomy will be needed.
+In this case, batteries with the following specifications will be used:

+Battery capacity = 120 Ah

+Battery voltage = 12 V

+Maximum allowed depth of discharge = 50%

+The system is designed to use 24 V as operating voltage.
+What will be the minimum needed battery capacity in Ah?

+The minimum battery capacity will be calculated using the total energy demand of 1288 Wh calculated in the question above:
+Cbatt=1288Wh/(0.5×24V)×2days=214.7Ah
+How many of the specified batteries will be needed?

+The number of batteries in parallel must therefore provide that capacity.
+Since the available batteries have a capacity of 100 Ah:
+Nparallel=214.7Ah120Ah=1.79≈2
+On the other hand, the number of batteries in series depends on the operational voltage, which is said to be 24 V. Since the battery voltage is 12 V:
+Nseries=24V12V=2
+The total number of batteries is the multiplication of the number of batteries in series and in parallel, resulting in 4 batteries.

 ## [Solar cell](https://www.coursera.org/learn/solar-cell/lecture/pSJi2/introduction)